-by William Byers | 8:17 AM May 18, 2011 Quantification — describing reality with numbers — is a trend that seems only to be accelerating.
 From digital technology to business and financial models, we interact with the world by means of quantification.
 While we all interact with the world through more-or-less inflexible models, mathematics contributes to this lack of flexibility because it is seemingly precise and objective.
 Even though mathematical models can be very complex, you can use them without understanding them very well.
 A trader need not really understand the financial engineering models that he may use on daily basis.
 Hitting the bottom line is certainly easier when you know with precision what that bottom line is.
 What we misunderstand is that introducing mathematics and quantification into any situation subtly changes that situation and this needs to be taken into account.

-by Ron Ashkenas | 1:54 PM May 3, 2011 An MBA student once asked me to give her a simple explanation of the "risk management function."
 After a few minutes of fumbling, I told her that risk management is the process of identifying, prioritizing, and mitigating the impact of unforeseen (and usually negative) events.
 In other words, it’s a form of proactive contingency planning — either to completely avoid difficult situations, or prepare for them so that any undesirable consequences are lessened.
 Her question got me thinking about who is actually responsible for managing risk in an organization.
 There are many types of risk, and the official risk management function usually only addresses the most critical ones.
 Since these “big” risks are either integral to conducting business or threaten business continuity, it’s appropriate that they receive special attention and resources.

 Here are a few of those less obvious risks that come to mind: Hbr-build-risk-business-model.pdf (application/pdf Object) Comprehensive Leadership Programs at HBS.